smruti8391/SQL-Project/README.md

 3.What is the most common customer type?
 4.Which customer type buys the most?
 5.What is the gender of most of the customers?
-What is the gender distribution per branch?
+6.What is the gender distribution per branch?
-Which time of the day do customers give most ratings?
+7.Which time of the day do customers give most ratings?
-Which time of the day do customers give most ratings per branch?
+11.Which time of the day do customers give most ratings per branch?
-Which day fo the week has the best avg ratings?
+12.Which day fo the week has the best avg ratings?
-Which day of the week has the best average ratings per branch?
+13.Which day of the week has the best average ratings per branch?